 The teaching of reading begins, using fully decodable texts, matched to each child’s current and developing phonic knowledge.
-Reading books are taken from a variety of published schemes, including Big Cat Phonics, Dandelion Readers, Floppy’s Phonics and ORT Songbirds.
+Reading books are taken from a variety of published schemes, including Big Cat Phonics and Little Wandle Letters and Sounds.

 Children in the Early Years and Key Stage One have a daily Phonics lesson.
 Pupils are regularly assessed and are placed in smaller teaching groups to ensure teaching is matched accurately to pupils continuing acquisition of skills and knowledge.
 During their time in Key Stage 1 pupils complete the Phonic Screening Test.
 The results are used to further support pupils as they progress on their reading journey through the school.